 Okay enough with the rambling let’s get into the 10 reasons why families don’t full time travel when their kids are teenagers…

 1 | You Want Your Kids To Be Just Like the Rest of the Teenage Population

 School breeds clones.
 That’s a fact.
 Okay, maybe that’s dramatic but still kinda true.

-It’s not that everyone looks the same, has the exact same interests, or has the same style, but more that everyone has been taught to think the same way.
-To never question the status quo, to do as others are doing (hint: that’s called peer pressure), to speak in a long series of internet trends, and chatter about the gossip (yes, even the boys do it).
+People don’t all look the same, share identical interests, or possess the same style.
+Rather, they’ve all been taught to think alike.
+Society encourages them to never question the status quo, to follow the crowd (hint: that’s called peer pressure), to communicate using a string of internet trends, and to engage in gossip (yes, even the boys partake).

 On the other hand if you travel with your son or daughter and actually expose them to different cultures and different types of people with all sorts of different lifestyles, you could end up with a child who is self aware, unique, happy (not joyful, happy), independent, and stands out like a sore thumb because they’ve discovered exactly who they are deep down …yeesh *she says with a shiver* who’d want that?

 2 | The School System Provides the Absolute Best Form of Education